Khoirovoskos/GameNight.jl/README.md

 ```

 5. After the packages load, close Rgui.
-6. pen the Julia console and type the following:
+6. Open the Julia console and type the following:

 ```
 ] activate GameNight.jl-main